khritish17/Gaze-Detector/README.md

         else:
             break

-        # Breaks the while loop when letter 'q' is pressed
+        # Breaks the while loop when the letter 'q' is pressed
         if cv.waitKey(1) & 0xFF == ord('q'):
             break
         cap.release()
         cv.destroyAllWindows()

 # Pupil Detector